 - Can’t group different semesters together

-All-in-one encrypted to-do and productivity app built with ADHD brains in mind.
+All-in-one encrypted to-do and daily planner app built with ADHD brains in mind.
 After some digging and research, we discovered this hidden gem.

 - End-to-end encryption: no one has access to your data except you